Inflation in Greece

 In March, consumer prices rebounded sharply, rising 3.3% over the previous month, after dropping 1.3% in February.
 The reading mainly reflects higher prices for clothing and footwear (+37.5% month-on-month) due to the end of season discounts and the arrival of the new collections.
 Prices for housing (+1.7% mom) and transport (+1.2% mom) also increased.
 Meanwhile, annual inflation stepped up to 4.5% (February: 4.4% yoy), breaking the moderating trend in place since December last year.
 Annual average HICP inflation (based on the harmonized index of consumer prices) was unchanged at 5.0% in March.

 Greece - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 Greece Inflation Chart

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) came in at 58.4 in September from 59.3 in August.
+The IHS Markit Manufacturing Purchasing Managers’ Index (PMI) came in at 59.0 in December, slightly above November’s 58.8.

-The number of unemployed workers decreased by 40,485 in July compared to June, while the seasonally-adjusted unemployment rate dropped to 14.2% in July from 15.0% in June.
+The number of unemployed workers decreased by 5,994 in October, compared to September, while the seasonally-adjusted unemployment rate edged up to 13.3% from 13.0% in September.